dmytro-feshchenko/compiler/README.md

 [![Issue Count](https://codeclimate.com/github/technoboom/compiler/badges/issue_count.svg)](https://codeclimate.com/github/technoboom/compiler)

 # Building a compiler in Go programming language
 This project was developed for building a compiler for own programming language (Beaver language).
+Note: I use a lot of ideas and boilerplate from awesome book "Writing an interpreter in Go"(Thorsten Ball) to create my own compiler.
+To see other resources I used within the project, see the <a href="#resources">resources section.</a>

 ## Done features
 #### Lexer:
 * Parses all the input until the end of the input